JEJacobi/SSMOS/README.md

 - Text mode only!
 That's right, a whole 80x25 resolution!
 - A single kernel heap, capable of using a whopping 14 megabytes!
 Besides, who needs more than 640k?
 - Being strongly tied to the x86 architecture, making it unlikely to ever be ported!

+###Compiling:
+If, for some bizarre reason, you have an urge to compile an operating system with more security holes than using *'password'* as a password, and technology that was already outdated in the late 80's, you'll need the following:
+- **GCC**, [cross compiled](http://wiki.osdev.org/GCC_Cross-Compiler) for i686-elf.
+It's probably possible to compile SSMOS without it, but it's much much simpler with.
+- **NASM**, no cross-compiling necessary.
+- The **SSMOS source code**.
+If you're actually insane and planning to do something with the OS, I recommend you clone from the [stable branch](https://github.com/Lexusjjss/SSMOS/tree/stable), as it's slightly less dangerous to run.

+Once those two are set up, extract SSMOS into your choice of folder.
+If you haven't installed the cross compiler, open up make.sh, and modify CC as a path to it.
+After that, it should be as simple as going to the folder and running:

+`./make.sh`